qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 It means to replace the old method/event names with the new method/event names, but don't forget to customize the **method parameter** and **return values**!!!
 If you only rename the method/event-names you will get many errors!!!

-The examples below show some use cases, for renaming the old methods/events.
+The examples below show some use cases for renaming the old methods/events.

 All examples started with step (1) searching for ``qx.ui.form.SelectBox``.
 We found the variable ``__group`` that references a ``SelectBox`` instance.